 In a small bowl, measure out the dry ingredients: cocoa powder, powdered milk, clay, and rose petals.
-Stir until they’re all completely mixed.
+(Don’t add the rosewater yet!)
+Stir dry ingredients until they’re all completely mixed.

 Put this dry mixture into a cute little jar or container.
 I love storing all of my dry mask base mixtures in these adorable glass jars with scoops, because they make using the mask convenient look lovely sitting on my bathroom shelf.